-A few local men were taking a swim from their boat near the coast, but otherwise, it felt like I had the whole reserve to myself.
-There wasn’t another tourist in site.
+A few local men were swimming from their boat near the coast, but otherwise, it felt like I had the whole reserve to myself.
+There wasn't another tourist in sight.

-If I’d arrived earlier in the day, there would’ve been group tours, but my decision to squeeze in a late, independent trip had paid off.
+There would've been group tours if I'd arrived earlier in the day, but my decision to squeeze in a late, independent trip had paid off.

-In exchange for being a little rushed to get there, once we were on the boat, time slowed down, and I allowed myself to breathe the fresh air, and enjoy the scenery.
+I was a little rushed to get there, but time slowed down once we were on the boat, and I allowed myself to breathe the fresh air and enjoy the scenery.

 Further away from these waters, the tropical forests of Sian Ka'an are home to some big cats, including the jaguar, puma, and ocelot.